random-parts/jekyll-versioned_files/README.md

 - Set the `diff_ignore` options and the `output` style for the created comparison files.
 - Read about the `git diff` [ignore options here](https://git-scm.com/docs/git-diff#git-diff---ignore-space-change)
+- `diff_limit` will limit the diff pairs that are created to adjacent revisions only.

 - `output: html` surrounds a deletion with `<del>` and an addition with `<ins>`.
 - `output: markdown` uses `**strong**` for additions and `~~del~~` for deletions.